About Cúirt

 Given that we are a small team, we may not be able to respond to every unsolicited query, though we will try our best.

-We will be opening applications for the 2025 Festival Volunteers in early 2025.
-Please keep an eye on socials and our website for the announcement
+Please keep an eye on socials and our website for our Volunteer announcement!

 Charlie Byrne’s Bookshop